 Understanding Calories

-The calorie is the unit of measurement for food energy, but it is often misunderstood.
-Neither an enemy nor magic, the calorie is simply a tool to quantify the energy you consume and burn.
+The calorie is a unit of measure for food energy, but it is often misunderstood.
+Neither an enemy nor a magic number, a calorie is simply a tool to quantify the energy you consume and spend.
 This guide explains how to use this information intelligently, without falling into the obsession of counting.

 Steps